Skip to content

 10. Joanna Trollope, 1943 -

-British writer Joanna Trollope is a romance writer who started writing in the historical romance genre under the pen name Caroline Harvey.
-Despite winning the Romantic Novel of the Year Award in 1980 for her novel Parson Harding’s Daughter, she struggled to find continued success.
-She decided to make the switch to writing contemporary fiction.
+British writer Joanna Trollope began writing historical romance under the pen name Caroline Harvey.
+Despite winning the Romantic Novel of the Year Award in 1980 for Parson Harding’s Daughter, she struggled to find continued success and switched to contemporary fiction.
+Her 1987 novel The Choir marked her successful transition to contemporary storytelling.

 “Was it worth saying that she was no longer going to do anything for anyone since it seemed to her that the more generous she was, the more she herself seemed to get punished?”